John von Neumann: Lattice theory

 Between 1935 and 1937, von Neumann worked on lattice theory, the theory of partially ordered sets in which every two elements have a greatest lower bound and a least upper bound.
-Garrett Birkhoff described his work, "John von Neumann's brilliant mind blazed over lattice theory like a meteor".
+As Garrett Birkhoff wrote, "John von Neumann's brilliant mind blazed over lattice theory like a meteor".
 Von Neumann combined traditional projective geometry with modern algebra (linear algebra, ring theory, lattice theory).
 Many previously geometric results could then be interpreted in the case of general modules over rings.
-His work laid the foundations for modern work in projective geometry.
+His work laid the foundations for some of the modern work in projective geometry.

 His biggest contribution was founding the field of continuous geometry.
 It followed his path-breaking work on rings of operators.
 In mathematics, continuous geometry is a substitute of complex projective geometry, where instead of the dimension of a subspace being in a discrete set $0, 1, ..., \mathit{n}$ it can be an element of the unit interval $[0,1]$.
 Earlier, Menger and Birkhoff had axiomatized complex projective geometry in terms of the properties of its lattice of linear subspaces.
 Von Neumann, following his work on rings of operators, weakened those axioms to describe a broader class of lattices, the continuous geometries.

 While the dimensions of the subspaces of projective geometries are a discrete set (the non-negative integers), the dimensions of the elements of a continuous geometry can range continuously across the unit interval $[0,1]$.
 Von Neumann was motivated by his discovery of von Neumann algebras with a dimension function taking a continuous range of dimensions, and the first example of a continuous geometry other than projective space was the projections of the hyperfinite type II factor.

 In more pure lattice theoretical work, he solved the difficult problem of characterizing the class of $\mathit{CG(F)}$ (continuous-dimensional projective geometry over an arbitrary division ring $\mathit{F}\,$) in abstract language of lattice theory.
-Von Neumann provided an abstract exploration of dimension in completed complemented modular topological lattices (properties that arise in the lattices of subspaces of inner product spaces): "Dimension is determined, up to a positive linear transformation, by the following two properties.
+Von Neumann provided an abstract exploration of dimension in completed complemented modular topological lattices (properties that arise in the lattices of subspaces of inner product spaces): Dimension is determined, up to a positive linear transformation, by the following two properties.
 It is conserved by perspective mappings ("perspectivities") and ordered by inclusion.
-The deepest part of the proof concerns the equivalence of perspectivity with "projectivity by decomposition"—of which a corollary is the transitivity of perspectivity."
+The deepest part of the proof concerns the equivalence of perspectivity with "projectivity by decomposition"—of which a corollary is the transitivity of perspectivity.